amazon-archives/aws-week-in-review/README.md

 **Short Codes**

-Please use the folllowing "short code" you refer to content in other AWS blogs:
+Please use the folllowing "short codes" when you refer to content in other AWS blogs:

 * [iotblog] - The Internet of Things on AWS Blog.
 * [devblog] - AWS Developer Blog.